Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Results

-Figure \ref{optimalgeom} (c) shows photographs of the fabricated heat exchanger, including its exterior and cross-sectional views captured through the hot- and cold-fluid regions.
-The fabricated geometry generally matches the original three-dimensional model data.

-Figure \ref{heattransf} shows the heat transfer rates calculated from the flow rates and temperature differences between the inlet and outlet of each flow passage.
-The experimental results were in good agreement with the simulations, and the experiments confirmed that the optimization led to an increase in the heat transfer rate.

 The measured differential pressures are presented in Fig. \ref{pressure}.
+Each experiment was repeated twice $(N=2)$.
 Because the maximum measurement range of the differential pressure gauge was 2 kPa, fewer experimental data points were available compared with the simulations.
-In general, the experimental values were between those predicted by the macroscopic and detailed geometry models, except for the hot-fluid channel of the optimized lattice, where the experimental value was the highest.
+In general, the experimental values were between those predicted by the macroscopic and detailed geometry models, except for the hot-fluid channel of the optimal lattice, where the experimental value was the highest.